gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Use Case Textual Description.md

 - **Pre-Conditions**: The game is in an active, unpaused map.
 - **Main Flow**:
     1. The use case starts when a fixed interval of time (game ticks) passes.
+    2. The system checks currently active buildings.
+    3. For building in active buildings.
-    2. The system updates the active building according to its traits.
+        1. The system updates the active building according to its traits.
-    3. The system updates the main tile belonging to the building.
+        2. The system updates the main tile belonging to the building.
         Extension point: Update leakable block tile
 - **Alternative Flows**
     - None
 - **Post-Conditions**: The building remains active in the unpaused map.